awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 ## Features of Client VPN<a name="what-is-features"></a>

-Client VPN offers the following features:
+Client VPN offers the following features and functionality:
-+ **Secure** — It provides a secure TLS connection from any location using the OpenVPN client\.
++ **Secure connections** — It provides a secure TLS connection from any location using the OpenVPN client\.
 + **Managed service** — It is an AWS managed service, so it removes the operational burden of deploying and managing a third\-party remote access VPN solution\.
-+ **Highly available and elastic** — It automatically scales to the number of users connecting to your AWS resources and on\-premises resources\.
++ **High availability and elasticity** — It automatically scales to the number of users connecting to your AWS resources and on\-premises resources\.
 + **Authentication** — It supports client authentication using Active Directory and certificate\-based authentication\.
 + **Granular control** — It enables you to implement custom security controls by defining network\-based access rules\.
 These rules can be configured at the granularity of Active Directory groups\.
 You can also implement access control using security groups\.
 + **Ease of use** — It enables you to access your AWS resources and on\-premises resources using a single VPN tunnel\.